Ovarian Reserve Testing

 Activating the kit connects you to the unique alphanumeric barcode within your LetsGetChecked sample collection kit box.
 The laboratory cannot process your sample if the kit is not activated and linked to you.
 You should only activate your kit when you are ready to take your sample.

 Yes.
-LetsGetChecked has a team of doctors, nurses, and healthcare clinicians who will review your order and results and have created detailed result breakdowns for your testing journey.
+LetsGetChecked has a team of healthcare providers (included doctors, nurses and healthcare clinicians) who will review your order and results and have created detailed result breakdowns for your testing journey.

 Our clinical team is on standby throughout the testing process and, if your test results are abnormal, you may receive a call to discuss your results and the next steps.